LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 with open(image_path, "rb") as image_file:
     base64_image = base64.b64encode(image_file.read()).decode("utf-8")
 ```
 5. Base64 string is then passed as a part of the user prompt.
-Alternatively, you can enter URLs of remotely hosted images here.
+Alternatively, you can enter URLs of remotely hosted images.
 ``` Python
 {
     "type": "image_url",